11 Tips for integrating VRF HVAC systems

 Since hot air rises, a sensor in a ceiling unit could sense a dramatically different temperature from what would be felt closer to the ground.
 The higher the ceiling, the larger the difference could be.

-When an error occurs, the error code notification should appear on the HVAC’s wired remote, but many Home & Building Automation systems have the ability to display the error code on the main controller as well.
+When an error occurs, the error code notification should appear on the HVAC’s wired remote, but many Home & Building Automation systems do not have the ability to display the error code on the main controller as well.

-If your Home & Building Automation system doesn’t allow the errors to be forwarded, it would be a good idea to add in that functionality, as this information can be used by HVAC installers as well as your customers in order to quickly resolve any HVAC related issue
+If your Home & Building Automation system doesn’t allow the errors to be forwarded, it would be a good idea to add in that functionality, as this information can be used by HVAC installers as well as your customers in order to quickly resolve any HVAC related issue.

 Traditional HVAC systems (or more specifically, the Thermostats that control them) often use different setpoints for cooling and heating.
-Most VRF systems function a little differently, where there will usually, be a single setpoint used regardless of the operational mode.
+Most VRF systems function a little differently, where there will usually be a single setpoint used regardless of the operational mode.

 This is important for you to remember so that you don’t waste time trying to set up multiple setpoints since all you’ll need is one.